mmondics/ocp-z-workshop/docs/index.md

 | Connect to environment as a group           | 10-15 minutes      |
 | **Hands-on, self-paced labs**           | Remainder of day      |

+!!! note
+    The lab environments will be available the day following the workshop.

+    For example, If the workshop is on a Thursday, the environments will be available until 5PM EST Friday.

 ### Presentations